-Joy Tsai is a mid-level associate and a member of the Financial Services Regulatory & Enforcement group.
+Joy Tsai is a senior associate and a member of the Financial Services Regulatory & Enforcement group.
 She concentrates her practice on representing banks and other companies that offer a variety of consumer financial products and services.

 Joy has significant experience performing regulatory due diligence reviews for investors in connection with transactions from financings and portfolio acquisitions to mergers and acquisitions.
 Her recent work includes reviews of: